society-for-the-blind/slate2-proposal/slate2_proposal.md

 This decentralization of information sources simplifies management for programs and services by only dealing with client data that pertains to them, using their own specialized and mostly proprietary software.
 For example, SIP and CORE maintains client information in Slate, the Low Vision Clinic uses EyeCare.

 Departments on the other hand, that need to see the big picture (such as Resource Development, Billing, HR), draw the short straw because data will need to be aggregated manually and consolidated into their own proprietary software (e.g., Raiser's Edge, Quickbooks) if automation is missing or difficult to implement (if not impossible).
 Software at Society for the Blind do not communicate directly with each other because they are native Windows applications[^footnote-native_apps].
-Many of these vendors are starting to move to the Cloud, sharing the largest common platform (the World Wide Web) and technologies (web standards such as HTML, CSS, Javascript) but instead of embracing open standards to enable interoperation and collaboration, many of them just keep continuing bad practices.[@dzone_cloud;@iw_cloud]
+Many of these software suppliers are starting to move to the Cloud, sharing the largest common platform (the World Wide Web) and technologies (web standards such as HTML, CSS, Javascript) but instead of embracing open standards to enable interoperation and collaboration, many of them just keep continuing bad practices.[@dzone-cloud;@iw-cloud]

 [^footnote-native_apps]: With Slate being one exception but it can be viewed as a native application because it is not maintained anymore and its closed source.

 ### 3.1.2 Insufficient flexibility and accessibility support of major CRMs

-Approaches to adopting CRMs (generalist versus specialist) for a traditional organization are well documented, including best practices and their pros and cons[^footnote-annexes].[@sh_crm;@wiki_crm;@techsoup;@idealware;@heller_crm]
+Approaches to adopting CRMs (generalist versus specialist) for a traditional organization are well documented, including best practices and their pros and cons[^footnote-annexes].[@sh-crm;@wiki-crm;@techsoup;@idealware;@heller-crm]

 [^footnote-annexes]: See [Annexes] A.1 for a comparison summary.

 Although when it comes to blindness organizations, they are found lacking:

-  1. **Accessibility is addressed as an afterthought**
+  1. **Accessibility is addressed as an afterthought.**

      A fierce market dictates that a software should satisfy the needs and expectations of the majority of the users (e.g., maximalize visual pleasure, optimize for mouse usage).
 These properties and accessibility are not mutually exclusive but cutting corners yield faster and easier results[^footnote-web_cut_corner].
 An analogy would be building a house solely by how it should look with disregard to safety standards: it can be done with toothpicks, paper mache and so on but it wouldn't be safe or useful for everyone.

 [^footnote-web_cut_corner]: One example of such shortcut is ignoring the semantic purpose of HTML elements, defined by web standards, by purposely misusing or abusing them to achieve a desired visual effect.

-  2.  **They don't necessarily cater to the needs of non-profits**
+  2.  **They don't necessarily cater to the needs of non-profits.**

-      Even solutions touted to be specifically for non-profits tend to be overly rigid as vendors are trying to attract as large an audiance as possible, requiring significant trade-offs[^footnote-tradeoffs].
+      Even solutions touted to be specifically for non-profits tend to be overly rigid as suppliers are trying to attract as large an audiance as possible, requiring significant trade-offs[^footnote-tradeoffs].

       The best example is managing educational services.
 Most CRMs' can be used that way indirectly, by using their generic case management system.
 This would need to be modified (if possible) but in many cases the organization's only option is to conform to the tool, instead of the other way around.